The Doodle: Plot

-Jerry and George are having dinner with their girlfriends, Shelly and Paula.
-George met Paula at Elaine's drawing class at The New School.
+Jerry and George have dinner with their girlfriends, Shelly and Paula.
+George met Paula at Elaine's drawing class.
 George whispers to Jerry that he is eating pecans that were in Shelly's mouth.
 Jerry spits them out and exclaims his disgust, which angers Shelly.
-When leaving the restaurant, George finds a doodle that Paula drew of him and thinks it is an ugly caricature.
+George finds a doodle that Paula drew of him and thinks it is an ugly caricature.
 Elaine's friend, Judy, recommends her for a job at Viking Press.
-In order to stay at the company's suite at the Plaza Hotel she lets Viking Press think she is coming from out of town, and gives Jerry's parents' address in Florida as hers.
+So she can stay at the company's suite at the Plaza Hotel, she lets Viking Press think she is coming from out of town, and gives Jerry's parents' address in Florida as hers.

 George implores Elaine to find out if Paula really likes him.
-At the drawing class, Paula confesses to Elaine that she likes George and says looks aren't important to her.
-When Elaine repeats this to George, he becomes upset, thinking it confirms she thinks him ugly.
+At the drawing class, Paula confesses to Elaine that she does like George and says looks are not important to her.
+When Elaine tells George, he becomes upset, thinking it confirms she thinks him ugly.
 However, he embraces her lack of concern with looks when he realizes it allows him to fulfill his long-held dream of draping himself in velvet.

 Jerry gets flea bites.
 An exterminator confirms the flea infestation, and closes down the apartment for 48 hours to fumigate.
-Jerry's parents have just come to town; Jerry persuades Elaine to give them the hotel suite.
-After meeting with Judy, Elaine realizes a manuscript sent from Viking Press for her to read is in Jerry's apartment, and resolves to enter despite the fumigation; an instant later Kramer walks out, having disregarded the sign on the door.
-Once informed, Kramer worriedly says he spent an hour and a half in the apartment engrossed with a manuscript.
-Elaine searches inside, but only finds "Chunky" candy bar wrappers.
-Seeing the wrappers, Jerry realizes it was Newman who gave him fleas.
-He confronts Newman at his apartment, forcing him to confess.
+Jerry's parents have just come to town, and he persuades Elaine to give them the hotel suite.

+Elaine realizes a manuscript Viking Press sent for her to read is in Jerry's apartment, and resolves to enter despite the fumigation.
+An instant later Kramer walks out, having disregarded the sign on the door and spent an hour and a half in the apartment engrossed with the manuscript.
+Elaine goes in but is unable to stay in the apartment for long, cannot find the manuscript, however she happens to find several discarded Chunky Bar wrappers in the couch cushions.

+This leads Jerry to the conclusion that Newman, who enjoys Chunky Bars, was responsible for his flea infestation and heads over to his apartment to confront him.
+Newman denies everything and mocks Jerry for his predicament, only to confess when Jerry tortures him with one of his empty candy wrappers and the thought of fleas crawling all over his body.